Noumannomi123/Anime-Details/README.md

 # Anime-Details

 Anime-Details is a web application that allows users to get information about any anime by providing a reference ID or by retrieving random anime details from MyAnimeList.net.
+This project uses `Jikan API` to make requests to the endpoints.
+Link: [Jikan API](https://docs.api.jikan.moe/)

 ## Features
 - Retrieve detailed information about anime series, including the number of episodes, synopsis, and more.